 1. Refractoriness: As illustrated in the second row of Figure 3, both the PD and primate STN neurons exhibit refractory periods before and after onset of movement as indicated by down modulation by a factor of 10 or more due to a spike occurring 1 msec prior to a given time t.
-That is, if a spike occurs 1 msec prior to time t, then it is very unlikely that another spike will occur at time t ( $e^{\beta_i} \le 0.1$ for all $e^{\beta_i}$ within its 95% confidence band, i=1,2,or 3).
+That is, if a spike occurs 1 msec prior to time t, then it is very unlikely that another spike will occur at time t ( $e^{\beta_1} \le 0.1$ for all $e^{\beta_1}$ within its 95% confidence band).
 This is expected since after an action potential (a spike) occurs, some time (refractory period) must elapse before the neuron can again produce another action potential in response to a stimulus (Brodal, 1998).

-2. Bursting: As illustrated in the second row of Figure 3, the PD STN neuron fires in rapid succession before and after movement onset as indicated by up modulation by a factor of 2 or more due to prevalent spiking activity occurring 2-10 msec prior to some time t.
-That is, if a spike occurs 2-10 msec prior to time t, then it is very likely that another spike will occur at time t.
-Formally, a neuron bursts if its model parameters satisfy the following: for at least one i = 2,3,...,10, LBi > 1 and UBi ≥ 2 where LBi ≤ $e^{\beta_i} \le UB_i$ .
+2. Bursting: As illustrated in the second row first two columns of Figure 3, the PD neuron fires in rapid succession before and after movement onset as indicated by up modulation by a factor of 2 or more due to prevalent spiking activity occurring 2-10 msec prior to some time t.
+That is, if a spike occurs 2-10 msec prior to time t, then it is very likely that another spike will occur at time t $(\max(e^{\beta_2}, e^{\beta_3}, ..., e^{\beta{10}}) \ge 2$ for any $e^{\beta_i}$ within its corresponding 95% confidence band for i=2,3,...,10).
+In contrast the primate neuron model shown in Figure 3 does not exhibit any bursting and is not modulated much by short or long-term history.

-3. 10-30 Hz Oscillations: As illustrated in the third row first two columns of Figure 3, the PD STN neuron exhibits10-30 Hz oscillatory firing before and after movement.
-That is, the probability that the PD STN neuron will fire at a given time t is up modulated by a factor of 2 or more if a spike occurs 30-100 msec prior to t.
-Formally, a neuron has 10-30 Hz oscillations if its model parameters satisfy the following: for at least one i = 2,3,...,10, LBi > 1 and UBi ≥ 2 where LBi ≤ $e^{\gamma_i} \le UB_i$ .
+3. 10-30 Hz Oscillations: As illustrated in the third row first two columns of Figure 3, the PD STN neuron exhibits 10-30 Hz oscillatory firing before and after movement.
+That is, the probability that the PD STN neuron will fire at a given time t is up modulated by a factor of 2 or more if a spike occurs 30-